sergeykhbr/riscv_vhdl/README.md

    reprogram.
 3. Build FPGA bitfile from VHDL/Verilog sources and program FPGA.
-4. Install CP210x USB to UART bridge driver (if not installed yet) and connecting to serial port of the SOC.
+4. Install CP210x USB to UART bridge driver (if not installed yet) and connect to serial port of the SOC.
 5. Final result should look like this:

 ![Zephyr demo](rocket_soc/docs/pics/zephyr_demo.gif)